ZepsiZola/ZInvisItemFrames/README.md

 ## Features

-- Craft invisible item frames and invisible glow item frames
+- Craft invisible item frames
 - Customizable crafting recipe
 - Empty invisible frames can have a glowing outline (configurable)
 - Fully compatible with Folia and Paper servers